 So there you have it, not too difficult at all to make a decent estimation of how long your hike should take.
 I should mention that the parameters listed out above are based on something called Naismith's rule.
 It is the commonly accepted method to estimate duration.

-It's worth noting that this is far from an exact science.
+It's worth noting that this is far from an exact science and I typically find the time given here quite generous.
 There will of course be difference's for very fit people or if a group is moving at a very fast pace.
-Also, terrain can also play a significant part and so there are more advanced calculations within the rule and extensions on it that other folks have added over time.
+Also, terrain can also play a significant part and so there are more advanced calculations within the rule, and extensions on it that other folks have added over time.
 Even with that, it is never precise.

 However, from my experience, the above works pretty well to work out an average duration of a hike going at a standard pace.
 You can of course play with it to see what works best for you but it's a handy and very easy piece of knowledge to have and to remember.